Portland-Bit-Devs/Portland.BitDevs/meetings/24_09_24/README.md

 - Artist / Graphic designer to help with branding and web applications.
 - Continue to improve the Portland BitDevs web experience.

+### Guess the Nonce
+- T-Shirt
+- Bitcoin Coffee
+- Pack of Pleb Cards
+- Pack of Pleb Cards

 ### Schedule

 - **6:30pm - 7:00pm:** Arrive, socialize, and grab some food.